-The Committee Chair will report to the Board on recommendations and material matters arising at Committee meetings.
+The Committee Chair will report to the Board on recommendations and material matters arising at Committee meetings and any significant matters that arise between Board meetings.

 6. Committee Member Development and Performance Review

 The Committee Chair will co-ordinate orientation and continuing director development programs relating to the Committee's mandate.
 At least annually, the Committee will evaluate and review its performance and the adequacy of the Committee's mandate.